p-mongodb/tenex/README.features.md

 - Submit the PR's diff to Evergreen as a patch build.
 Useful when Evergreen is not processing pull requests or when the PR is to a non-master branch, which Evergreen generally does not build.
+- Ability to partially retrieve huge logs from Evergreen

 ### Git/Github Operations